- 1 Holland House Beach Hotel, St. Maarten

 AlSol Hotels & Resorts, Dominican Republic & Cancun

-With four resorts in the DR and one in Cancun, AlSol is an ideal pick for travelers looking for an affordable, all-inclusive.
-The rates include meals at several dining venues (including a taco truck at the Sanctuary Cap Cana location), comfortable rooms, and daily activities like tequila tastings, water sports, and Spanish lessons.
+With two resorts in the DR and one in Cancun, AlSol is an ideal pick for travelers looking for an affordable, all-inclusive.
+The rates include meals at several dining venues, comfortable rooms, and daily activities like tequila tastings, water sports, and Spanish lessons.
 Best of all, every AlSol property is located next to a powdery beach.

 Resorts World Bimini, Bahamas